Skip to main content

 “Aren’t you going to rule Hindustan?”
 She frowned “Rulers don’t bow.”

 “But men do, to their women.”
-She smiled impressed and giggled as he watched her.
+She smiled, impressed, and giggled as he watched her.

 She then sent one of her maids to check on him.
-The maid returned bowing to her and informing her that Jalal had already slept in his room.
+The maid returned, bowing to her and informing her that Jalal had already slept in his room.
 Rukaiya nodded understandingly.
 He must have been tired from the long journey and political stress.
 She sat down on the floor of her room and ran her fingers through the pages of the books.
 She could not understand why she felt sad.
 Suddenly, in her empty chamber, Rukaiya felt alone in the crowd full of known faces in the Harem.
-Her eyes teared up with memories of her father who had loved her the way he would have loved a son.
+Her eyes teared up with memories of her father, who had loved her the way he would have loved a son.
 If he were alive, things would perhaps have been different.
-But did Rukaiya want different?
+But did Rukaiya want something different?
 Could she possibly have been any luckier?
 Jalal cared.
-She knew what he did, for everyone around him.
+She knew what he did for everyone around him.
 For a princess of the second family to the throne, as her aunts often put it, Rukaiya was lucky to be married to an heir.
 Most of them were to be married to men who would provide the clan with the best-armed men and elephants.
 That was how the rules were laid.
 Rukaiya should thank her stars, they often said.
 Rukaiya Begum held his ring closer to her chest and sighed.
-Perhaps, her poetry could wait till the battles were over.
+Perhaps her poetry could wait till the battles were over.

 Comments